-NOTE – The following apply ONLY to VSPs:
+Please note: The following apply ONLY to PSPs:

-- Vendors are allowed to offer raffles and/or giveaways and gather leads during their allotted presentation time.
+- Partners are allowed to offer raffles and/or giveaways and gather leads during their allotted presentation time.

-- Companies are required to purchase exhibit space at the SHARE Technology Exchange Expo to be eligible to purchase a Vendor Sponsored Presentation.
+- Companies are required to purchase exhibit space at the SHARE Technology Exchange Expo to be eligible to purchase a Partner Sponsored Presentation.

 - Food and/or beverages are not permitted (except in Breakfast and Learns or Lunch and Learns).